WordPress security should be at the top of every website owner’s priority list.

 - A website user alerts you to unusual content and/or activity on the website

-💡 At 20i, our automatic malware scanning tool would notify you immediately via email alert if any suspicious activity was identified.
+ℹ️ At 20i, our automatic malware scanning tool would notify you immediately.
+You would get an email alert and control panel notification if any suspicious activity was identified.
 You can also run a further check using the WordPress Checksum Report tool to clarify whether your site’s core files match with the official WordPress repository.
 If they don’t then it’s likely that your site has been hacked and the Checksum can replace the hacked files.

 If my website has been hacked, what should I do first?